karenrni/Torontonian-Hate-Crime-Trends/README.md

 # Overview
-An analysis in R on recent hate crimes motivated by race bias towards East, Southeast, and South Asians in Toronto via https://open.toronto.ca/dataset/hate-crimes-open-data/ from 2018 until most recently, 2024.
+An analysis in R on recent hate crimes motivated by COVID-19 and policies stemming from it, leading to the race bias towards East, Southeast, and South Asians in Toronto via https://open.toronto.ca/dataset/hate-crimes-open-data/ from 2018 until most recently, 2023.

 # File Structure